microsoft/code-with-engineering-playbook/docs/security/secret-detection.md

 If the pipeline is configured without the scanNonGitFiles is configured for your pipeline, then the `--all-files` argument will be set to scan git artifacts in your pipeline as well.

-`setFailureasWarning` will be set to false unless otherwise indicated, which will fail the task if a finding occurs.
+`setFailureAsWarning` will be set to false unless otherwise indicated, which will fail the task if a finding occurs.

 ### Triage - Allow-List Scan Argument Notes